-Objectives Early diagnosis and treatment of HIV infection is critical to improving clinical outcomes for HIV-infected individuals.
-We sought to characterise the HIV care continuum and identify correlates of being unaware of one's HIV infection among men who have sex with men (MSM) in Moscow, Russia.
+Objectives-Early diagnosis and treatment of HIV infection is critical to improving clinical outcomes for HIV-infected individuals.
+We sought to characterise the HIV care continuum and identify correlates of being unaware of one's HIV infection among MSM in Moscow, Russia.

-Methods Participants (N=1376) were recruited via respondent-driven sampling and completed a sociobehavioural survey and HIV testing from 2010 to 2013.
-Sample and population estimates were calculated for key steps along the HIV care continuum for HIV-infected MSM and logistic regression methods were used to examine correlates of being unaware of one's HIV infection.
-Results 15.6% (184/1177; population estimate:
+Methods-Participants (N=1,376) were recruited via respondent-driven sampling and completed a socio-behavioural survey and HIV testing from 2010-2013.
+Sample and population estimates were calculated for key steps along the HIV care continuum for HIV-infected MSM and logistic regression methods were utilized to examine correlates of being unaware of HIV infection.